Second Army (United Kingdom): Germany, 1945

 Second Army crossed the Rhine on 23 March in an attack codenamed Operation Plunder.
 It then headed across the North German Plain towards Osnabrück, with the First Canadian Army on its left wheeling to clear the north of the Netherlands and the area of Lower Saxony west of Oldenburg.
-The US Ninth Army on its right turned south-east towards Lippstadt to trap the German Army Group B, under General Walther Model, in an enormous pocket in the Ruhr.
+The US Ninth Army on its right turned south-east towards Lippstadt to trap the German Army Group B, under General Walter Model, in an enormous pocket in the Ruhr.
 With Army Group B trapped, the last major German formation in the west had been neutralized.

 Second Army reached the Weser on 4 April, the Elbe on 19 April, the shore of the Baltic Sea at Lübeck on 2 May.
 On 3 May, Hamburg capitulated.
 By 7 May the Soviet Army had met up with the British forces.
 Shortly thereafter, the Second World War in Europe came to an end with the surrender of the government of Karl Dönitz, who had succeeded Adolf Hitler after his suicide.